Amid recent mass shootings, doctors have intensified the call to treat gun violence as a national health crisis.

 It is far from the first time those in medicine have contributed to help minimize the damage done midst national epidemics.
 Doctors worked with the auto industry to make cars and roads safer in the 1950s and ’60s.
 They also spearheaded a campaign to make the public aware of the dangers of tobacco in the 1960s and ’70s.

-On other societal health issues involving the opioid crisis, obesity and heart disease, medicine continues to direct and lead significant efforts at prevention.
+On other societal health issues involving the opioid crisis, obesity, heart disease and COVID-19, medicine continues to direct and lead significant efforts at prevention.
 Should gun violence get the same treatment?

 Using a scientific model

-“If there was a disease that struck people randomly, without prior conditions, and with increasing frequency — I believe we would address it as a health crisis,” said Dr. Joseph Segeleon, a Sanford Health pediatrician specializing in critical care.
+“If there was a disease that struck people randomly, without prior conditions, and with increasing frequency — I believe we would address it as a health crisis,” said Dr. Joseph Segeleon, vice president medical officer for Sanford Children’s Hospital in Sioux Falls, South Dakota, and a longtime specialist in pediatric critical care.

 “The American Academy of Pediatrics has come out with various stances on reasonable gun control but I think what you can do as an individual — and the American Academy of Pediatrics does recommend it — is that pediatricians discuss safe gun storage and gun safety for children who live in homes that contain firearms.”

-“Children can be very susceptible to our own fears,” said Dr. Stefanie Hanisch, the chair of child behavioral health at Sanford Fargo.
+“Children can be very susceptible to our own fears,” said Dr. Stefanie Hanisch, the chair of child behavioral health at Sanford Fargo in North Dakota.
 “As adults we need to set an example.
 We need to react to these things with empathy and concern and talk about these things, using them as a teaching tool.”

 That would include conversations about gun safety and making sure firearms do not get into the wrong hands.